KenSaville/R-for-genomics-Carpentries/README.md

 # R-for-genomics-Carpentries
-This foolows the carpentries curriculum for introducing R for genomics
+This follows the carpentries curriculum for introducing R for genomics

+I addedthis line in R studio